goharsb/CDN-PROTOTYPE/README.md

 3. Running the prototype

-   we need to create network for kong gateway
+   we need to create network for kong gateway run the following command
     ```shell
-     $ docker network create kong-net
+      docker network create kong-net
     ```
-    after creating network run change you current directory to the **cdn-prototype** as **docker-compose.yml** located there.
+    after creating network, run the following to change you current directory to the **cdn-prototype** as **docker-compose.yml** located there.
     ```shell
-     $ cd cdn-prototype
+      cd cdn-prototype
     ```

     **(OPTIONAL)** if you want to use **KONG MANAGER** then uncomment the following line in **docker-compose.yml** and change localhost to your server IP if you are running on server then your MANAGER will be accessable at **http://YOUR_IP:8002**